 Employee Benefit Security

-Businesses that provide pension or welfare benefit plans may have to comply with several fiduciary, disclosure and reporting requirements.
+Businesses that provide pension or welfare benefit plans may have to comply with several fiduciary, disclosure, and reporting requirements.
 You can determine if these regulations apply to your business by researching the Employee Retirement Income Security Act.

 Family and Medical Leave

-According to the Family and Medical Leave Act (FMLA), businesses with at least 50 employees must provide 12 weeks of unpaid leave following the birth or adoption of a child as well as the serious illness of an employee’s spouse, child, or parent.
+According to the Family and Medical Leave Act (FMLA), businesses with at least 50 employees must provide 12 weeks of unpaid leave following the birth or adoption of a child as well as the severe illness of an employee’s spouse, child, or parent.

 Businesses with at least 50 employees are legally required to provide health insurance.